Non-language Stuff Archives - Learn Thai from a White Guy

 After a month of accommodation problems in Hua Hin and Cha Am due to provincial governors trying their best to make it really hard for covid wildcards (foreigners and to some extent non-residents) to stay in their respective provinces, I finally gave up on the beach for a bit and decided I’d fly back to Chiang Mai this past Saturday (May 10th) to see what’s happening.

 While I certainly spent a lot of time trying to dig through Thai provincial announcements, it can be difficult to find accurate, up-to-date information.
-This post that went up a few days before I flew at least gave me the feeling that I could fly in without TOO much hassle.
+I saw a blog post (now dead) that went up a few days before I flew at least gave me the feeling that I could fly in without TOO much hassle.

 At Don Muang Airport